Dorćol: Later history

 "Oneg Shabbat and Gemilut hasadim" center was built in 1923, at 16 Jevrejska Street.
 It became the most important gathering place for Dorćol's Jews.
 After World War II, it was renamed the Braća Baruh Center for culture, while today it is known as the cinema "Reks".
 Construction of the First Belgrade Gymnasium, next to the Church of Alexander Nevsky, was finished in 1938.
 Dorćol was partially demolished during the heavy Easter bombing of Belgrade by the Allies on 16 April 1944.
 Eventually, the old low houses and narrow streets were changed into modern buildings.
 Still, some parts, though vanishing one by one, resemble the old look.

 In the 1950s and 1960s, Dorćol began to change, from a mixed, old-style neighborhood into the more modern one.
 Old synagogue in Mojsije's alley was demolished in 1954.
 Building next to it, at 14 Jevrejska Street, was one of the oldest in Belgrade, but it was also demolished in the late 1950s.
 After the 2010s, many parts were declared cheep "city building land", which resulted in accelerated demolition of the old houses, and construction of new, taller buildings.
 By the 2020s, "almost nothing" remained of "old Dorćol".

 In October 2022, removal of the 90 years old railway tracks in Dorćol started, as a result of shutting down the Main Station, and construction of the Belgrade's linear park.
 The tracks will be removed completely, as they have been disconnected already for several years, since the beginning of the construction of Belgrade Waterfront, on the other side of the city.

+Large section in the eastern part of the neighborhood, behind the Belgrade Port, was announced for demolition in September 2023.
+The old, mostly storage structures, including the vast Kompresor industrial complex, will be replaced by the SelfNest company with six massive buildings on 1.3 ha and almost 500 apartments between the former railway tracks, Dunavska, Kneginje Ljubice and Dobračina streets.
+The urban blocks were designed by Milena Stevanović Šaljić and Vladan Nikolić.
+Transformation was planned for the further 18.7 ha in the wider area of this complex, along the area formerly occupied by the railway tracks.
+Plans include demolition of the existing, mainly derelict industrial and storage buildings, and construction of commercial zones and urban centers.
+Up to ten stories high buildings will stretch along the almost entire Dorćol area in the west-east direction, from the Francuska to the Mike Alasa street.